 Corporate governance codes

 FMO abides by two governance codes: the Dutch Corporate Governance Code and the Dutch Banking Code.
-We comply with the Banking Code or will otherwise explain where and how we diverge from the Banking Code, including concrete examples.
+We comply with the Banking Code or will otherwise explain where and how we diverge from this code, including concrete examples.
 This document can be found on our website.
 Monitoring of the Code and other operational risks are further described in the ‘Non-financial risk’ section in the ‘Risk management’ chapter.

 The Dutch Corporate Governance Code (‘the Code’) only applies to organizations whose shares are listed on a regulated market.
 As a non-listed bank, FMO is not required to adhere to the Code, but we have chosen to do so, nonetheless.
-The Supervisory Board and the Management Board fully endorse the basic principle on which the Code is based, namely that the company is a long-term partnership of our various stakeholders.
-In 2014, FMO published a policy specifically regarding bilateral contacts with our shareholders, which is provisioned by the Code and is available on our website.
+The SB and the MB fully endorse the basic principle on which the Code is based, namely that the company is a long-term partnership of our various stakeholders.
+FMO has published a policy specifically regarding bilateral contacts with our shareholders, which is provisioned by the Code and is available on our website.

-FMO promotes diversity at all levels, including the Management Board and Supervisory Board.
+FMO promotes diversity at all levels, including the MB and SB.
 As principle 2.1.5 of the Code requires, FMO has diversity policies.
-The aim of our diversity policy - including for the Management Board and Supervisory Board - is to have well-balanced boards, which are up to their task and can come to good solutions, while considering the members’ different perspectives, backgrounds and experiences.
-The Management Board consists of one Ivorian member and two Dutch members.
-The Management Board, when at full capacity, consisted at year end of 33% women and 67% men.
+The aim of our diversity policy – including for the MB and SB – is to have well-balanced boards, which are up to their task and can come to good solutions, while considering the members’ different perspectives, backgrounds and experiences.

 The relevant principles and best practice provisions of the new Corporate Governance Code have been implemented, with the exception of the following principles and best practice provisions, which can be explained as follows: